Man Group to launch computer-driven bond hedge fund

 Fears the global economy could worsen and concerns over the bonds of peripheral euro zone countries have seen yields on German five-year bonds, viewed by many investors as a safe haven, fall to 0.65 percent and yields on U.S. five-year bonds fall to 0.83 percent.

-The fund will be the fourth portfolio run by Man’s (EMG.L) one-year old MSS unit, which manages $1.6 billion (994 million pounds) assets.
+The fund will be the fourth portfolio run by Man’s one-year old MSS unit, which manages $1.6 billion assets.

 Last month Man announced the launch of the Man Commodities fund, also run by MSS, which uses algorithms to trade 25 commodity futures contracts and also allows human intervention.